wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/visuals.md

 #### Installation:

-- Optional Files - NVCS Vanilla Weights
+- Optional File - NVCS Vanilla Weights

 Allows multiple mods that edit the skeleton mesh to work together, required for B42 Weapon Inertia.
 Read the description if you plan on adding any other mods which edit the skeleton.